-In 2018, 7.9 million passengers flew through Algeria's busiest airport, Houari Boumediene, set just outside Algiers.
+The airport handles more than seven million passengers per year, making it Algeria's busiest airport.
 The airport is a hub for Air Algérie and Tassili Airlines, two local airlines that fly domestically and abroad.
 There are also routes on Air France, British Airways, Qatar, Turkish, and Vueling, among other international airlines.
 Travelers lament the outdated facilities and extensive delays at security and immigration, not to mention the rude staff that isn't helpful to travelers attempting to navigate the confusing processes.
 A brand new terminal, however, opened in 2019, and its facilities are much more modern.

 Angola: Quatro de Fevereiro International Airport (LAD)